All Perspectives

 Sources & Notes

-PROMTUR Panama: Author's professional practice as Chief Marketing Officer, Chief Strategy Officer, and Acting CEO, 2020–2023.
+PROMTUR Panama: Author's professional practice as Chief Marketing and Strategy Officer, and Acting CEO, 2020–2023.
 Economic impact methodology from PROMTUR Live for More Marketing Program documentation, August 2023.
 Industry satisfaction data from quarterly reports conducted by Stratego.
 The 1.72 indirect and induced multiplier was commissioned from Oxford Economics specifically for Panama as a proprietary country-level study.
 Machine learning attribution models: Prophet (time-series), XGBoost/LightGBM (gradient boosting), LightweightMMM (marketing mix modeling), CausalImpact (causal inference).
-Brand rank tracking: Wisesense composite index, unaided top of mind 55%, share of mind 15%, aided awareness 10%, travel intent 20%.
+Brand rank tracking: Wisesense composite index, unaided top of mind 55%, travel intent 20%, share of mind 15%, aided awareness 10%.

 UN Tourism Statistical Framework for Measuring the Sustainability of Tourism (SF-MST): Endorsed by the United Nations Statistical Commission at its 55th session, 27 February–1 March 2024.
 Adopted by all 193 UN member states.
 Full framework: unstats.un.org/UNSDWebsite/statcom/session_55/documents/BG-4a-SF-MST-E.pdf.
 Indicator proposals (September 2023 draft): webunwto.s3.eu-west-1.amazonaws.com/s3fs-public/2023-09/MST_Indicators_EG_version_Sep2023_13092023_REV1.pdf.